minsol21/CRS05/README.md

 #### Potential Reasons:
 1. Given the random nature of the experiments, it's possible that the simulation results are showing a rare scenario where the estimates are unusually accurate.
 However, this should not consistently result in a ratio of 0 over many trials.

-3. There may be a bug or incorrect implementation in the calculation of the 95% confidence intervals.
+3. There may be a bug or incorrect implementation in calculating the 95% confidence intervals.
 The intervals may be too wide, consistently covering the true probability.

 ## Task 5.2: Local Sampling in a Swarm